mondaiarimasen/Cryo-Data-Acquisition/README.txt

 *****************************************************************************
 III.
 Comments

-  - dataView will most likely not be on a domain or server, as that is a bit complicated for current purposes
+  - DataView will most likely not be on a domain or server, as that is a bit complicated for current purposes

 *****************************************************************************